Yellowstone National Park

 Lewis Lake Campground

-Sitting at an elevation of 7,800′, this campground is a short walk from Lewis Lake, where canoes, kayaks and motor boats can be enjoyed.
-A boat ramp is located near the campground information and registration area.
-Find 85 campsites here.
+Sitting at an elevation of 7,800 feet, this campground sits just a short walk from Lewis Lake, where visitors can enjoy canoeing, kayaking and motor boating.
+A boat ramp is conveniently located near the information and registration area.
+The campground offers 85 individual campsites.

 Grant Village Campground